HH-MWB/timerun/README.md

 ![TimeRun](https://user-images.githubusercontent.com/50187675/62002266-8f926b80-b0ce-11e9-9e54-3b7eeb3a2ae1.png)

-TimeRun is a [Python](https://www.python.org) library for elapsed time measurement.

-* Measure elapsed time and format output in **one line** yet providing the highest resolution for time measurement
-* All in a single file with no dependencies other than [Python Standard Library](https://docs.python.org/3/library/)
+TimeRun is a simple, yet elegant elapsed time measurement library for [Python](https://www.python.org).
+It is distributed as a single file module and has no dependencies other than the [Python Standard Library](https://docs.python.org/3/library/).

-## Features

-* Elapsed Time Estimator
+- **Elapsed Time**: Customized time delta which represent elapsed time in nanoseconds.
-    * Measure elapsed time with sleep
+- **Elapsed Time Measurer**: Measure a time elapsed with the highest available resolution.
-    * Measure elapsed time without sleep
-* Elapsed Time Formatter
-    * Format time into hours, minutes, seconds and nanoseconds
-    * Hide days part if time is less than 1 day
-* Shortcut to Time Measurement
-    * Measure elapsed time for a code block
-    * Measure elapsed time for a function
+- **Elapsed Time Catcher**: Convenient syntax to capture measured result and save it.

+## Requirements

+- Python 3.6+

 ## Installation